dbaumgarten/yodk/docs/nolol.md

 As you can see, the NOLOL-code is readable and easy to understand.
 And the generated YOLOL-code is as compact as possible

 # Features
 NOLOL offers a range of features which are explained briefly with the following examples.
-All examples can be found in the exmaples folder of the git-repository, which also includes test-cases to verify that the examples are working correctly.
+All examples (and some more) can be [here](https://github.com/dbaumgarten/yodk/tree/master/examples/nolol), which also includes test-cases to verify that the examples are working correctly.

 ## Comments
 NOLOL does support comments, either as whole lines, or as a line-trailer.
 All comments are automatically removed during compilation.
 This way you can extensively comment your code, without wasting precious lines and characters in the generated code.